mvolkmann/MyUnixEnv/notes/VueNotes.md

 import store from './store';

 export default {
-  name: 'app',
+  name: 'App',
   components: {
-    ...components used by the App component are listed here...
+    // Components used by the App component are listed here.
   },
   store
 };